javierhernandez08/predictionRT/README.md

 * **PDF** — a formatted report with all statistical metrics
 * **PNG** — the predicted-vs-real scatter chart

-Scenarios E and F additionally offer the model-specific PNG downloads described in [Model Insights](#model-insights-scenarios-e-and-f) below.
+Scenario F additionally offers the decision-tree PNG download described in [Model Insights](#model-insights-scenario-f-only) above.

 ## Excel Requirements